syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/create-project.md

     **Option 2**

     Select **File -> New -> Project**.
-Opens a new dialog to create a new project.
-You can obtain the templates provided by Syncfusion for Blazor by filtering the project type with Syncfusion or Blazor, or by using the Syncfusion keyword in the search option.
+Open a new dialog to create a new project.
+Obtain the templates provided by Syncfusion for Blazor by filtering the project type with Syncfusion or Blazor, or by using the Syncfusion keyword in the search option.

     ![CreateNewWindow](../images/CreateNewWindow.png)